hassam21/hassam21/README.md

 # 💫 About Me:
-Studying computer programming at seneca plytechnic<br>Interesting in building coding projects
+Studying computer programming at seneca polytechnic<br>Interesting in building coding projects

 ## 🌐 Socials: